JunsooLee/JunsooLee/README.md

 👋 Hi there!
-I'm Begginer of AI Engineer in BoostCamp 2nd.<br />
+I'm Begginer of AI Engineer in BoostCamp 2nd. :bulb:<br />
 Now I'm interested in both CV and NLP.
 Maybe my repository will be filled with NLP projects. <br />
 But I will also study CV and do projects in Dacon or Kaggle.<br/><br/>